 “Feelings of guilt plagued me for many years, and it seriously affected my relationships with others and, above all, with Jehovah.”
 (Young People Ask, Volume 2, pp. 237-242)

 “I began masturbating when I was eight years old.
 Later I learned God’s view of the matter.
 I felt terrible every time I gave in.
 ‘How could God love someone like me?’
 I asked myself.
 I felt sure that I would not make it into God’s new world.”—Luiz. … That is precisely how young Pedro viewed himself.
 “I thought that I could never atone for what I had done.
 I found it hard to pray.”
 A young man named André had similar thoughts.
 “I felt like such a hypocrite,” he says.
 “It was a struggle to get out of bed in the morning and face the day.
 I found it difficult to sit through Christian meetings or to participate in the ministry.”
 (Awake, November 6, 2006)

 Think for a moment about the extent of guilt these ones are feelings, and remember that they are probably teens, as they are quoted in the “Young People Ask” book and in articles aimed at teenagers.
 Their guilt affected their relationships, made it a struggle to get out of bed, and made them question if god could love them.
 “Pedro” even wondered how he could “atone” for what he had done, as if he had killed someone!

-As I brought out in the post above, the bible doesn’t talk about masturbation at all, which begs the question, what is creating this near-suicidal guilt in the minds of these teens?
+As I brought out in the post above, the bible doesn’t talk about masturbation at all, which begs the question, what or who is creating this near-suicidal guilt in the minds of these teens?
 The god of Jehovah’s Witnesses isn’t talking about how horrible this practice is, so where might they get this guilt?

 Consider some comments JWs have made about the practice over the years (bold added for emphasis):